Bruce A Goldberger

 About Bruce A Goldberger

-Dr. Bruce Goldberger is a Professor and the Chief of the Division of Forensic Medicine in the Department of Pathology, Immunology and Laboratory Medicine in the College of Medicine at the University of Florida in Gainesville, Florida.
-Dr. Goldberger holds a joint Professor position in the Department of Psychiatry Division of Addiction Medicine.
-Dr. Goldberger is the Medical Director of UF Health Pathology Laboratories Clinical Toxicology Laboratory, the Director of the William R. Maples Center for Forensic Medicine, and the Program Director of the Florida Emergency Mortuary Operations Response System.
+Dr. Bruce Goldberger is a Professor and the former Chief of the Division of Forensic Medicine in the Department of Pathology, Immunology and Laboratory Medicine in the College of Medicine at the University of Florida in Gainesville, Florida.
+Dr. Goldberger is the Director of the William R. Maples Center for Forensic Medicine and the former Program Director of the Florida Emergency Mortuary Operations Response System (FEMORS).

 Dr. Goldberger received a Bachelor of Arts Degree in Zoology from Drew University in Madison, New Jersey and Master of Science and Doctor of Philosophy Degrees in Forensic Toxicology from the University of Maryland School of Medicine in Baltimore, Maryland.
-Dr. Goldberger is a Fellow of the American Board of Forensic Toxicology and the AACC Academy.
+Dr. Goldberger is a Fellow of the American Board of Forensic Toxicology.

 Accomplishments